Local Flow Partitioning for Faster Edge Connectivity: Flow Algorithm

-\subsection{Analysis of {\em Unit-Flow}.}
+\subsection{Analysis of {\em Unit-Flow}}

 Recall the {\em Unit-Flow} procudure (Algorithm~\ref{alg:unit-flow}) is a fairly straightforward implementation of the push-relabel framework, with some notable design decisions as follows: \begin{itemize} \item We explicitly maintain upperbounds on the supply remaining at a vertex, i.e. $f(v)\leq wd(v)$ when we push to $v$.
 We assume this holds at the start, i.e. the input $\Delta(v)\leq wd(v)$ for all $v$. \item We cap the labels at $h$.
 If a vertex has label $h-1$, and we relabel it to $h$, the vertex never becomes active from then on. \item The active vertices in $Q$ are in non-decreasing order with respect to their labels, and each time we need to get an active vertex from $Q$, we get the first vertex. \end{itemize} Note that the assertion in {\em Push}$(v,u)$ is the reason we always use the active vertex $v$ with the smallest label.
-If {\em Push}$(v,u)$ can be applied, but $f(u)\geq wd(u)$, we know $l(v)=l(u)+1$, so $l(u)<h$, and $u$ has positive excess as $w\geq 2$, then $u$ is active, which contradicts $v$ being the active vertex with the smallest label.
+If {\em Push}$(v,u)$ can be applied, we must have $f(u)\leq wd(u)$.
+This is because we know $l(v)=l(u)+1$, so $l(u)<h$, and if $f(u)\geq wd(u)$, then $u$ has positive excess.
+Thus, $u$ is active in this case, which contradicts $v$ being the active vertex with the smallest label.
 The applicability conditions and the assertion guarantee that we can push $\psi\geq 1$ unit of supply from $v$ to $u$.